Transitions Abroad Home.

 Cheap transportation these days requires research to pick among the best offers and avoid hidden expenses.

 You can avoid overpaying for train travel in France with the discount options available.
-High-speed trains such as TGV, Thalys and Eurostar compete well with air prices.
-Take advantage of the cheap but non-refundable “PREMS” tickets that are even cheaper if you print them online, and the IdTGV service targeted at cybertravelers.
-You may even get a first class seat cheaper than second class.
-Beware that if you are using a PREMS ticket, you must show a photo id together with your ticket in the train, and all your details must match the details printed on the ticket.
-If a train arrives more than 30 minutes late, you may be entitled to compensation in the form of a voucher.
+High-speed trains such as TGV, Thalys, and Eurostar compete well with air prices.
+Take advantage of the cheap but non-refundable "PREMS" tickets that are even cheaper if you print them online and the IdTGV service targeted at cybertravelers.
+You may even get a first-class seat cheaper than second-class.
+If you are using a PREMS ticket, you must show a photo ID with your train ticket, and all your details must match the details printed on the ticket.
+If a train arrives more than 30 minutes late, you may receive compensation through a voucher.
 Ask at the arrival station in case of a delay.
-However, you may well be back home before you get the voucher, as they are issued by a national office.
+However, you may be back home before you get the voucher, as it is issued by a national office.
 Find out if you are entitled to any student, youth, senior, large-family, or other reductions, and check if an Interrail pass suits you.
 Note that trains in France can only be booked three months in advance.
-In case of a strike results in canceling your train, you will usually be entitled to a full refund.
-Don’t forget to composter (validate) your ticket before you board the train (except for a PREMS ticket).
-It doesn’t mean throwing it into a compost heap but getting it stamped by one of the red or yellow machines at the entry to the platform.
+In case a strike results in canceling your train, you will usually be entitled to a full refund.
+Remember to composter (validate) your ticket before you board the train (except for a PREMS ticket).
+It doesn't mean throwing it into a compost heap but getting it stamped by one of the red or yellow machines at the entry to the platform.

 Use shuttles and other buses when available.
-Subsidized by the public as are the trains, the French taxpayer pays for some of your vacation.
-Don’t be confused by the fact that a car in French is a tourist bus, not a car.
-Finding information can be tricky.
+The French taxpayer pays for some of your vacation, subsidized by the public, as are the trains.
+Be clear that a car in French is a tourist bus, not a car.
+Finding information can take time and effort.
 Airport sites usually have shuttle information.
-As public transport is managed either by a conseil général or a conseil régional, these council websites often offer bus information.
+Public transport is managed by a conseil général or a conseil régional, so these council websites often offer bus information.

 Cars and Driving in France

-Driving a car is never cheap, but if you do, here are some ideas: Most French freeways are not free but toll roads (péage) costing close to 16 euro cents per mile.
-Online maps can calculate itineraries without toll roads, but these are often inconvenient, and outside freeways the accident risk increases dramatically.
-Fuel is much more expensive on freeways and cheapest at large shopping malls like Auchan, Carrefour, Géant/Casino, and Leclerc.
+Driving a car is never cheap in France, but if you do, here are some ideas: Most French freeways are inaccessible but toll roads.
+Online maps can calculate itineraries without toll roads.
+Yet, these are often inconvenient, and the accident risks increase outside of freeways.
+Fuel is cheaper on freeways and at large shopping malls like Auchan, Carrefour, Géant/Casino, and Leclerc.
 Elf often matches their prices, though.
-Plan to leave the freeway near cities where you’ll find shopping malls with cheap gas stations in the suburbs.
-It has been reported that some shopping malls increase fuel prices when their malls are closed.
-In any case, their 24-hour card readers only accept French credit cards, so you can only use them during shopping hours when they are manned.
+Plan to leave the freeway near cities where you'll find shopping malls with cheap gas stations in the suburbs.
 Fuel is cheapest around cities where there is most competition.
-In the countryside, they calculate an increased price just so that it is not worth using the extra fuel to drive further to the closest shopping mall.
+They calculate an increased price in the countryside, so it is not worth using the extra fuel to drive further to the closest shopping mall.
 Fill up when you pass the malls, even if you still have fuel left.
-Some GPS sites have lists of all gas stations for upload.
+Some GPS sites have lists of all gas stations.

 Paris and Marseilles now have systems of public bicycles for hire at stands throughout the cities.
-If you use public transport such as the metro, find out if a weekly or daily ticket is cheaper than single tickets.
-In Paris, the weekly carte orange may suit you, but it requires a small photo sized about 1” x 1”.
-Some ticket offices may try to tell you that the carte orange is only for the French, but that is not true.
-They say that because they prefer selling you the much more expensive Paris Visite card with entries to many main sights included.
-If you were going to visit these sights anyway, maybe it is a good deal, but check prices before traveling on the RATP site for public transport in Paris.
+If you use public transport such as the metro, find out if a weekly or daily ticket is cheaper than a single ticket.
+The weekly (Monday-Sunday) Passe Navigo may suit you in Paris, but it requires a small photo about 1" x 1".
+The Paris Visite card is more flexible for short-term visits of 1,2,3, and 5 days and can be purchased at the RATP stations.

 Taxis and Other Private Road Transportation

 Anyone transporting others for money must have a transport license, and they must carry it in the car.
-If you’re afraid of being taken for a ride you can verify online that a company is licensed before booking.
+If you're afraid of being taken for a ride, you can verify online that a company is licensed before booking.
 A taxi must also have a taxi license.
-The fees are regulated by decree and the trip is metered.
-Other transport companies not running scheduled services can set their own charges, so be sure to get a firm quote in advance and don’t hesitate to compare with competitors if you do use this more expensive form of transportation.
-These services are costly to provide, so don’t expect any cheap deals but only a range of expensive to very expensive services.
+The fees are regulated by decree, and the trip is metered.
+Uber operates in Paris, but prices are often variable and drivers may not speak English.
+Other transport companies not running scheduled services can set their own charges.
+Be sure to get a firm quote in advance.

 Plan, Plan, and Plan

-By doing your homework before traveling in France, you not only save money, you also avoid wasting your vacation time trying to figure out how it all works.
+By doing your homework before traveling to France, you will save money and avoid missing any vacation time trying to figure out how it all works.
 Bon voyage!

 For More Information